SIsilicon/WorldEdit-BE-Docs/docs/configuration.md

 ```
 /storage/emulated/0/Android/data/com.mojang.minecraftpe/files/games/com.mojang/(path to config)
 ```
 It's recommended that you use CX File Explorer to access this path.
+You must also have Minecraft's storage mode set to External.

 **iOS**